KPEC-TV

-KPEC-TV was an educational television station on ultra high frequency (UHF) channel 56 in Lakewood Center, Washington, United States.
+KPEC-TV (channel 56) was an educational television station in Lakewood Center, Washington, United States.
 Owned by the Clover Park School District and operated in association with other nearby school systems, it was one of two educational television stations in Pierce County alongside KTPS-TV (channel 62).
-KPEC-TV operated from 1960 to 1976 and was replaced when the Clover Park School District acquired a bankrupt Tacoma television station, KTVW (channel 13), and paired its own studio facilities with the channel 13 transmitter plant to launch KCPQ in January 1976.
+KPEC-TV operated from 1960 to 1976 and was replaced when the Clover Park School District acquired a bankrupt Tacoma station, KTVW (channel 13), and paired its own studio facilities with the channel 13 transmitter plant to launch KCPQ in January 1976.
 Clover Park continued to operate that station until February 1980, when it was sold to private commercial interests.

 History

 The Federal Communications Commission (FCC) allocated channel 56 for use as an educational station in Tacoma in 1952.
 Discussions of the use of this educational channel first took place in 1954.
 After applying that February, in October 1958, the school district received a construction permit to build a station on the channel, to be operated by the district's vocational-technical school, which already ran KCPS (90.9 FM).
 Construction continued through the course of 1959 as nine local school districts joined the consortium that would utilize the educational programs to be broadcast on channel 56.

 In January 1960, KCPS moved into its new quarters in the purpose-built Radio-Television Center on Steilacoom Boulevard, which had been built on surplus Navy land.
 On the afternoon of April 28, county schools and homes with UHF converters saw the first program from KPEC-TV, Washington's second educational TV station, a kickoff followed by demonstrations in elementary school science and music; experimental programming for elementary schools continued until the end of the school year.
 When KPEC-TV began broadcasting again in the fall, it added high school courses, supported by a Ford Foundation grant, as well as evening programs from National Educational Television.
 Occasionally, programs produced by channel 56 were aired on KTNT-TV (channel 11), one of Tacoma's two commercial stations.

 The progress made by the young educational station was almost wiped out.
 On August 6, 1963, an electrical short in lighting equipment caused a fire that raced through the studio, destroying the channel 56 transmitter, cameras, and six classrooms in the same building and causing paint to blister on the adjacent tower; four firefighters were injured battling the blaze.
 The fire caused $300,000 in damage, but with 20 school systems depending on programs from the educational station, rebuilding arrangements proceeded quickly.
 Within a week, a transmitter was on order, and arrangements were being made to use the FM radio studio, protected by a firewall from significant damage, to resume program production; KPEC-TV beat a self-imposed October 1 deadline to get back on the air with the aid of RCA and equipment loaned by other Tacoma and Seattle stations.